cyral-quickstart/quickstart-sidecar-cloudformation-ec2/docs/certificates.md

 With the environment variables set, you can run the command to generate the certificates and create the AWS secrets.
 The ARN for each of the certificates are listed in the results.

-The ARN (`arn:aws:secretsmanager:us-east-1:222222222222:secret:/cyral/sidecars/abc123/ca-certificate-CC293L`) for the AWS Secret named `/cyral/sidecars/abc123/ca-certificate` should be used as the value for the `SidecarCACertificateSecretArn` [Cloudformation](../cft_sidecar.yaml) template parameter.
+The ARN (`arn:aws:secretsmanager:us-east-1:222222222222:secret:/cyral/sidecars/abc123/ca-certificate-CC293L`) for the AWS Secret named `/cyral/sidecars/abc123/ca-certificate` should be used as the value for the `CACertificateSecretArn` [Cloudformation](../cft_sidecar.yaml) template parameter.

-The ARN (`arn:aws:secretsmanager:us-east-1:222222222222:secret:/cyral/sidecars/abc123/self-signed-certificate-A27IAy`) for the AWS Secret named `/cyral/sidecars/abc123/self-signed-certificate` should be used as the value for the `SidecarCreatedCertificateSecretArn` [Cloudformation](../cft_sidecar.yaml) template parameter.
+The ARN (`arn:aws:secretsmanager:us-east-1:222222222222:secret:/cyral/sidecars/abc123/self-signed-certificate-A27IAy`) for the AWS Secret named `/cyral/sidecars/abc123/self-signed-certificate` should be used as the value for the `TLSCertificateSecretArn` [Cloudformation](../cft_sidecar.yaml) template parameter.

 ```shell